Balancingrock/VJson/README.md

 - Type conflicts can be configured to create fatal errors (is in fact default).
 - Prepared for Swift 3.
 - Includes extensive unit tests
+- Use either integrated parser or Apple's NSJSONSerialization parser

 #Usage
 Add the files ASCII.swift and VJson.swift to the project.